angular/angular/aio/content/start/deployment.md

 #### Hosting the built project

-The files in the `dist/my-project-name` folder are static and can be hosted on any web server capable of serving files (Firebase, Google Cloud, App Engine, others) or any backend (`Node.js`, Java, .NET).
+The files in the `dist/my-project-name` folder are static and can be hosted by a cloud hosting service (Firebase, Google Cloud, App Engine, others) or any custom web server capable of serving files over (`Node.js`, Java, .NET).

 ### Hosting an Angular app on Firebase